Lemonade Mouth (film)

-Lemonade Mouth is a 2011 American teen musical comedy drama television film, based on the 2007 novel of the same name by Mark Peter Hughes.
-The film was directed by Patricia Riggen and written by April Blair, and stars Bridgit Mendler, Adam Hicks, Naomi Scott, Hayley Kiyoko and Blake Michael.
-The film tells the story of five high school students who meet in detention and form a band to stand up for their beliefs and to overcome their individual and collective struggles.
+Lemonade Mouth is a 2011 American musical comedy drama television film produced by and aired on Disney Channel as one of the network's original films (DCOM).
+Based on Mark Peter Hughes's 2007 novel of the same name, the film was directed by Patricia Riggen and written by April Blair.
+It stars Bridgit Mendler, Adam Hicks, Naomi Scott, Hayley Kiyoko and Blake Michael as five high school students who meet in detention and form a band to stand up for their values and to overcome their individual and collective struggles.